Wedding of King Juan Carlos of Spain and Princess Sophia of Greece

 New Couples

 A gathering of such a large number of reigning and non-reigning European royals often resulted in talk of “who’s next” to be married.
 These types of rumors had followed royal weddings for decades.
-As so many of the participants in Sophia’s and Juan Carlos’ wedding were young, prominent, and eligible royals, the gossip mill was ripe in the weeks and months that followed.
-As expected, no relationships materialized for many of these possible new couples.
+As so many of the participants in Sophia’s and Juan Carlos’ wedding were young, prominent, and eligible royals, the gossip mill was ripe in the following weeks and months.
+Eventually, there was a surprising amount of bona fide new royal couples.
+This included a set of sisters who became reacquainted with their respective new husbands during the wedding events.

 Irene of the Netherlands was already a student in Spain when she was asked to serve as a bridesmaid for Sophia.
 Carlos Hugo of Bourbon-Parma, a son of the Carlist pretender to the Spanish throne may have met Irene at the wedding (or shortly before it) and the couple began to see one another not long after.
 Irene’s conversion to Catholicism and marriage to Carlos Hugo in 1964 created enormous controversy in the bride’s home country.
 Objectors pointed to years of Spanish rule of the Netherlands by Spain, fears of Generalissimo Franco’s regime, and Irene’s proximity to the throne.
-No one from the Dutch royal family attended the wedding and Irene gave up her rights of succession to the throne.
+No one from the Dutch royal family attended the wedding and Irene gave up her succession rights.
 The couple had four children, but separated in 1980 and divorced the following year.

 Bridesmaid Anne of Orléans became reacquainted with a childhood friend (and crown bearer) Carlos, Duke of Calabria during their involvement with Sophia’s and Juan Carlos’ wedding.
 The couple married in 1965 and had five children and eighteen grandchildren.